-To get involved, students may volunteer for the yearbook staff or take a one-hour Print Media Applications course through the College of Arts, Humanities, and Social Sciences.
-Some paid positions are available each semester and requires a year commitment.
+To get involved, students may volunteer for the yearbook staff or take a one-hour Print Media Applications course through the School of Communication, Journalism Program.
+Some paid positions are available each semester and requires a one year commitment.

 Funding for The Scroll is provided through the Student Publication Fee.
-The yearbook is available at the end of the spring semester and is free to undergraduate students enrolled full-time both fall and spring semesters.
+The yearbook is available at the end of the spring semester and is free to undergraduate students enrolled full-time both Fall and Spring Semesters.

 The Scroll office is located in room 8 in the basement of Bernard Hall.
-For more information, contact the scroll at scroll@uca.edu
+For more information, contact the scroll at scroll@uca.edu.

 The Vortex Magazine of Literature and Art provides an opportunity for undergraduates to submit poetry, fiction, creative nonfiction, screenplays, photography, and art for publication.
 Staffed by students and supported by student publication fees, this award-winning magazine accepts submissions through January each year and publishes in April.
 The Vortex is the literary and artistic voice of UCA's student body.
+This is a digital publication in the Fall and a paper publication in the Spring.